lee-junmin/react-dotnet-demo/notes.md

 ## 8 domain
-create entity called Activity and add properties prop + enter will create a snippet
+create entity called Workshop and add properties prop + enter will create a snippet
  <Nullable>enable</Nullable>  compiler warns you if a non-null variable is used before it’s set, or if a null might slip through. use string? for makin exception
  how to make property required `public required string Description { get; set; }`